 11 AM: Visit the Basilica of the Holy Blood

-Once the canal tour is over, make your way to the Basilica of the Holy Blood, a remarkable chapel that houses a venerated relic: a cloth stained with the blood of Christ.
+Once the canal tour is over, make your way to the Basilica of the Holy Blood, a chapel that houses a venerated relic: a cloth stained with the blood of Christ.

 11.30 AM Pass by the De Burg

-Bruges is famed for its exquisite chocolates, and the shops here offer an array of confections on sale.
 And despite Bruges being quite expensive, chocolates are pretty cheap, which is nice.

 12 PM: Take a Scenic Stroll in Bruges

-Take photos at Rosary Quay, wonder around the Market Square, maybe take a horse-carriage around the old town, the choice is yours!
+By noon, you’ll have some more time to take a stroll around Bruges.
+Take photos at Rosary Quay, wander around the Market Square, maybe take a horse carriage around the old town, the choice is yours!

-And if it rains outside, you still have the option to check out the Museum of Torture or the Choco Story, the one and only Chocolate Museum in Belgium!
+And if it rains outside, you still have the option to check out the Museum of Torture or the Choco-Story, the one and only Chocolate Museum in Belgium!

 1.30PM: Train from Bruges to Ghent